microservices-suite/node-microservices-suite/README.md

 ## Overview

-Welcome to the Microservices Suite project!
-This suite is a collection of Node.js microservices built using the mono-repo strategy and leveraging the Yarn workspaces concept.
+Welcome to the [📦Microservices](https://drive.google.com/file/d/1Noc_6WVe0CmzynnuURexm7MCv75OUAuQ/view?usp=drive_link) Suite project!
+This suite is a collection of Node.js microservices built using the [🐘mono-repo]() strategy and leveraging the Yarn workspaces concept.
 Each microservice runs in its isolated Docker container, and Kubernetes orchestrates the deployment, providing scalability and efficiency.

 ## Project file structure
 <img width="509" alt="Screenshot 2024-04-01 at 10 45 20 PM" src="https://github.com/microservices-suite/node-microservices-suite/assets/77880940/1bd6d2f7-1fb4-40e9-b7ac-4dd2cb188577">